 Day six is made for exploring the great outdoors.
 Though the Lake District sounds like a place for water sports, there are plenty activities that don’t involve boats and paddleboards.
 Here are a few ideas to help plan your day:

-- If you’re on this self drive UK holiday with your partner, check out this list of romantic Lake District breaks for couples.
+- If you’re on this London to Edinburgh road trip with your partner, check out this list of romantic Lake District breaks for couples.

 - Fans of Beatrix Potter should visit Bowness-on-Windermere, where the World of Beatrix Potter brings Peter Rabbit and other tales to life.